Governance Support Program

 Human resource management typically involves the development of job descriptions, hiring and firing employees, training and orientation, performance evaluations and managing volunteers.
 In this workshop, we will look at the basics of each of these areas

 Cost: $100 for one module.
-An additional $50 any additional module.
+An additional $50 for any additional module that takes place at same location and on same day.